-In 1969, MGL Chapter 121B, Section 3, was passed to allow the creation of housing authorities by cities and towns, and shortly thereafter, in 1971, Town Meeting voted to establish the Sudbury Housing Authority.
-It was the 204th housing authority formed in the Commonwealth and the original 5 members were appointed by the Select Board.
+In 1969, MGL Chapter 121B, Section 3, was passed to allow the creation of housing authorities by cities and towns, and shortly thereafter, in 1971, Town Meeting voted to establish the Sudbury Housing Authority for the purpose of "providing housing for elderly persons of low income."
+It was the 204th housing authority formed in the Commonwealth and the original 5 members were appointed by the selectmen.

-Since its establishment, the Sudbury Housing Authority has been enthusiastically active in creating and maintaining affordable housing in Sudbury, creating 70 units of housing in its first 10 years of operation, and 15 units in the next 10 years.
+Since its establishment, the Sudbury Housing Authority has been enthusiastically active in creating and maintaining affordable housing in Sudbury, creating 69 units of housing in its first 10 years of operation, and 16 units in the next 10 years (1980s).